Red Wall Caucus: Policies

-The Red Wall Caucus has mainly concerned itself with opposing immigration, with the group arguing that immigration is opposed by the British people.
-Its leader Jo White has called on the government to introduce a new ID card scheme for immigrants to act as a deterrence against immigration, with immigrants required to have an ID card to use NHS services or have a job.
-The group has also called on the Home Office to emphasise mass deportation initiatives.
-To prevent the loss of votes to Reform at the next general election, it has called on government ministers to improve their messaging on immigration and other major issues.

-The Red Wall Caucus also focuses on issues which it identifies as affecting working class communities in particular, the traditional voter base of the Labour Party.
+The Red Wall Caucus focuses on issues which it identifies as affecting working class communities in particular, the traditional voter base of the Labour Party.
 Alongside immigration, these issues include the cost-of-living crisis, improving access to NHS GPs, tackling anti-social behaviour and crime and getting people off welfare benefits.
 It has also called for more government investment in areas of the red wall and those areas in the North and the Midlands which they identify as "left behind" in particular.
 To this end, the caucus has called for the government to stop using The Green Book, a document used by HM Treasury to evaluate the costs and benefits of new infrastructure projects, which it believes overexaggerates costs and downplays benefits.

 In April 2025, the Red Wall Caucus co-signed an open letter with the Blue Labour and Labour Growth Group parliamentary caucuses calling for the Labour government of Keir Starmer to introduce digital ID cards to tackle immigration, ensuring "we know exactly who is here", as well as unreported employment, benefit fraud and the black market, and also to better integrate people with public services such as the NHS.

 Members

 The Red Wall Caucus is a parliamentary caucus and pressure group of backbench Labour MPs in the Parliamentary Labour Party.
 Members sit on the backbenches of the House of Commons and represent constituencies in the red wall, covering the Midlands and Northern England.

 Following its launch in November 2024, the Red Wall Caucus was reported by PoliticsHome to have had "around a couple of dozen people within the Parliamentary Labour Party".
 In December 2024, The Daily Telegraph reported that the group had 35 MPs as members.
 As of May 2025, the caucus has 43 members.

-Since its launch in November 2024, the Red Wall Caucus had been led by Jo White, the MP for Bassetlaw since the 2024 general election.
-White is also the group's convener.